bounswe/bounswe2024group4/backend/README.md

 pip install djangorestframework
 ```

-### Run the app
+### Runnig

-To check if everything is okay, try to run the Django project.
-Inside the `./backend` directory:
+To check if everything is okay, try to run the project.
+While you are still in the `./backend` directory:

 ```bash
 # Run the Django project server
 python manage.py runserver
 ```

-If you see a page without an error when you visit the URL in the terminal, which is similar to `http://127.0.0.1:8000`, your server works properly.
+If you see the url on the terminal without any error, it means the server works properly.
+You can visit `http://127.0.0.1:8000` to check the app!